 YMMVs for both the Genesis and Master System/Game Gear game:

 Anticlimax Boss: The final boss for both games.
-In the original games case, it is a fairly challenging, tedious final boss, and the lack of rings doesn't help, but it's not a particularly exciting battle—you're just locked in a room where Eggman tries to crush you to death with pistons, and then sends electric sparks flying after you.
-The game gear final boss is insultingly easy and pedestrian, where Eggman's weak spot is out in the open and he has no recovery time for his collision damage, with your only threat being your lack of rings, and an easy to dodge combo of floor-mounted flamethrowers and the occasional electric spark flying down at you—he can literally be beaten in less than 30 seconds.
-Fortunately, both games let you deliver a final blow to Eggman while he's escaping with just the right timing.
+In the Genesis game's case, it is a fairly challenging, if tedious, final boss, and the lack of rings doesn't help, but it's not a particularly exciting battle—you're just locked in a room where Eggman tries to crush you to death with pistons, and then sends electric sparks flying after you.
+The Game Gear final boss is insultingly easy and pedestrian, where Eggman's weak spot is out in the open and he has no recovery time for his collision damage, with your only threat being your lack of rings, and an easy to dodge combo of floor-mounted flamethrowers and the occasional electric spark flying down at you—he can literally be beaten in less than 30 seconds (this is not the case with the Master System version, which replaces the flamethrowers with an electrified wall and is much harder to beat).
+Fortunately, the Genesis version lets you deliver a final blow to Eggman while he's escaping with just the right timing.

 Not so much critically in the case of the Genesis — virtually everyone will agree that Sonic the Hedgehog 2 is superior to the first game in every department, with Sonic 3 & Knuckles and Sonic CD also benefiting from refined gameplay — but it's still the top-selling title for the Genesis and probably the Sonic game most well-remembered by non-gamers (though again, with close competition from Sonic 2).